typestreamio/typestream/docs/docs/reference/language/shell.md

 that it supports many shell commands.

 :::note

-Note that feature parity with Unix shells is not a goal of `TypeStream` so do not expect commands to be exactly the same as their Unix counterparts.
+Feature parity with Unix shells is a non-goal of `TypeStream` so do not expect commands to be exactly the same as their Unix counterparts.

-Furthermore, `TypeStream` supports a few commands that are not available in Unix shells.
+`TypeStream` also supports a few commands that are not available in Unix shells.

 :::

 ## Cd

+## History

+### Synopsis

+`history [-p]`

+### Description

+The `history` command is used to display the history of commands executed in the current session.

+The following options are supported:

+- `-p` `--print-session` - prints the history in a copy-paste friendly format

 ## Http